ArdaCet/International_Space_Station/Executable/HereforDownload.md

   -  To learn about how to run the ".exe", please click [here](https://github.com/ArdaCet/International_Space_Station/blob/main/Executable/Download_Instructions.md).

-Due to latge size (~130MB) size of the ".exe" it was not plausible to upload to github.
+Due to the large size (~130MB) of the compressed folder it was not plausible to upload it directly to github.
+Hence,the link below will direct you to google drive where both 7zipped and uncompressed versions of the downloadable ISS folder available.

 ## To download the '.exe': [here](https://drive.google.com/drive/folders/1DI43JTUtSl70duB2_Vt-QeZgjYCluHwT?usp=sharing)
  -  the folder named ISS is the uncompressed and